Azure/azure-powershell/src/Accounts/Accounts/help/Connect-AzAccount.md

 azureuser@contoso.com  Subscription1    xxxx-xxxx-xxxx-xxxx     AzureCloud
 ```

+This scenario works only in Windows PowerShell 5.1.
 The first command will prompt for user credentials (username and password), and then stores them in the $Credential variable.
 The second command connects to an Azure account using the credentials stored in $Credential.
 This account authenticates with Azure Resource Manager using organizational ID credentials.
 You cannot use multi-factor authentication or Microsoft account credentials to run Azure Resource Manager cmdlets with this account.